2014 – 2015

 ROB SIMON MEMORIAL AWARD.
 This award has been established by Joseph and Janice Simon, alumni of the School of Music, and the late Dr. Irving H. Cohen, a member of the School of Music faculty for many years, in memory of Rob Simon, who was a double bass major at the University.
 The competition is open to double bass majors during their junior or senior year.

-VINCENT D. AND MARY R. SKAHAN SCHOLARSHIP.
-The scholarship, in honor of Vincent D. and Mary R. Skahan, benefits graduating seniors from West Catholic High School who have been accepted for admission to West Chester University.
+VINCENT D. AND MARIE R. SKAHAN SCHOLARSHIP.
+The scholarship, in honor of Vincent D. and Marie R. Skahan, benefits graduating seniors from West Catholic High School who have been accepted for admission to West Chester University.
 Recipients must have a cumulative B average upon graduation from high school.
 The scholarship is renewable provided the recipient maintains a 3.0 GPA.
 The minimum award is currently $500.
 If no qualified student from West Catholic is identified, a student from any parochial school in the city of Philadelphia may receive the scholarship if he or she meets the other criteria.

 GREG SMITH MEMORIAL SCHOLARSHIP.
 An annual scholarship of $100 is presented by the baseball club in memory of a former baseball captain and president of the baseball club.